 If everything appears to be in order with the header, we can move on to the actual cannabinoid profile.
 This is the section of the COA that will tell you what is in the product.
 Please note, most COAs will read contents in milligrams per gram.
 In the case of tinctures, 1ml of tincture will weigh about 1 gram.
 Also, the values referenced will be pulled from the Result (%) and the Result (mg/g) columns.
 The LOQ (%) column means limit of quantitation which the smallest amount detectable by the laboratory’s equipment.

 First on our list, let’s look at how to make sure the product is compliant on THC content.
-Legally, CBD products must contain <0.3% THC.
-This will ensure the product will not be falsely identified as a marijuana derivative or make you feel “high”.
-The line on a COA that will show you this is Delta 9-Tetrahydrocannabinol (Delta 9THC), sometimes listed as “∆9 THC”.
-This lab we are viewing shows this particular tincture contains 0.12% THC, which is less than half the legal limit.
+Legally, CBD products must contain <0.3% thc. this will ensure the product not be falsely identified as a marijuana derivative or make you feel “high”. line on coa that show is delta 9-tetrahydrocannabinol (delta 9thc), sometimes listed “∆9 thc”. lab we are viewing shows particular tincture contains 0.14% thc, which less than half legal limit.

 The “Cannabidiol (CBD)” line will show us how much CBD is present.
-In this COA, the tincture contains 38.7 mg/g of CBD.
+In this COA, the tincture contains 39mg/g of CBD.
 Levels of minor cannabinoids (CBC, CBN, etc.) will vary in any given product as they are not typically present in meaningful quantities in the hemp plant.

-So how does the 38.7mg/g of CBD translate to the 1000mg claimed on the label of this product?
+So how does the 39mg/g of CBD translate to the 1000mg claimed on the label of this product?
 Using what we learned earlier, 1g of tincture is equivalent to 1ml.
-If this tincture contains 38.7mg per milliliter, we just need to multiply it by the size of the bottle.
+If this tincture contains 39mg per milliliter, we just need to multiply it by the size of the bottle.
 The header tells us this is a 30ml bottle claiming 1000mg CBD total.
-38.7mg multiplied by the 30ml bottle is 1161mg in the bottle, which is 161mg more than promised!
+39mg multiplied by the 30ml bottle is 1170mg in the bottle, which is 170mg more than promised!

 The footer of the COA is straight forward.
 It will have the name, date, and signature of the technicians who analyzed the sample swearing to the authenticity of the COA.
-It will also contain the lab’s name, contact information, and certification numbers.
-Make sure that the lab issuing the report is a different name than the company selling the products.
-This assures the report is non-biased from a 3rd party.
-Companies showing COAs with their name as the reporting lab are doing their own lab testing in house and may be manipulating the contents of the report in the interest of making it appear more desirable to the consumer.
+It will also contain the lab’s name, contact information, and any remarks about the inspection process.